 Reading about Wikileaks’ release of American diplomatic cables makes me think about our vocabulary around foreign policy.
 How do we talk about foreign policy and who exactly should have access to information that U.S. representatives abroad collect?
-This summer, Peter Beinart told me that the public rarely drives foreign policy.
-In The Icarus Syndrome he called for Americans to engage and push back against abuse of power.
+This summer, Peter Beinart, autho told me that the public rarely drives foreign policy.
+In his book, he called for Americans to push back against ideologies pushed to the extremes.
 He recently wrote in The Daily Beast that Wikileaks’ actions are little more than voyeuristic fodder and add little to public debate, but my conversation with him makes me wonder if the Wikileaks project could, at least, be a springboard for greater conversation about American foreign policy.

 I wrote a review of The Icarus Syndrome and short Q&A with Beinart for the Abu Dhabi-based Afaq Al Mustaqbal Magazine, which translated the piece into Arabic and edited for length.
 It ran in Issue No. 7, Sept/Oct 2010 (PDF with Arabic text).
 Below is the text as I submitted it.

 The Icarus Syndrome: A History of American Hubris